IngridAtMicrosoft/DocsContent/singlesource/v1/media-accounts.md

 ### Deleting a media stream account

-Media accounts may be deleted.
+Media stream accounts may be deleted.
 When an account is deleted, all media content and service configuration is removed.

 > [!CAUTION]
 > It may not be possible to recover deleted media stream accounts.
 Consider using Azure resource locks to prevent accidental resource deletion.